 "I welcome this new book by Michel Maietta and Eilidh Kennedy.
 It is truly easy to understand and follow, and more importantly, use.
 They give a gift of relevance and accessibility.
 Clearly, a text and process all can benefit from, that can help create a transformed tomorrow."

-Sohail Inayatullah, Unesco Chair in Futures Studies, IIUM, Malaysia; Professor, Tamkang University, Taiwan
+Sohail Inayatullah, Unesco Chair in Futures Studies, IIUM, Malaysia; and Professor, Tamkang University, Taiwan

 "The humanitarian ecosystem faces a period of real disruption.
 To help humanitarian actors succeed and seize the opportunity for transformation, the authors offer a pioneering and exciting toolbox mixing structural analysis, scenarios and strategic planning.
 For the humanitarian sector, this book will become a key reference for both practitioners and researchers."

-Philippe Ryfman, Honorary Professor at the Pantheon-Sorbonne University, France, and researcher and lawyer specialising on the humanitarian sector and NGOs
+Philippe Ryfman, Honorary Professor, Pantheon-Sorbonne University, France; and researcher and lawyer specialising on the humanitarian sector and NGOs

-Vincent Kyabayinze, Director East Africa Visual Artists (EAVA Artists), LGBTI activist, Uganda
+Vincent Kyabayinze, Director, East Africa Visual Artists (EAVA Artists); and LGBTI activist, Uganda

 "Thoughtful, insightful and practical book; essential reading for aid and development professionals in the ever-changing world."